 Step 5.
 Google yourself

 A quick Google of your name can bring up some interesting info about you.
-If you search my name, you’ll find my profile photos on Google images, my social media profiles and the team page of my employer, clockworkTalent.
+If you search my name, you’ll find my social media profile photos on Google images and the team page of my employer, clockworkTalent.
 All pretty tame, but what if Google picked up some not so flattering information or photos of you?
 It’s definitely worth a browse.

 Bonus clean up tool